Wembley Park: The Stadium and Empire Pool after the Second World War

 Speedway returned to the Stadium in 1946.
-The late 1940s was the sport’s heyday.
+The late 1940s was the sport's heyday.
 The Wembley Lions supporters Club had 61,000 members in 1948, and one meeting attracted a crowd of 85,000, with a further 20,000 listening to the results on the radio outside.
 Speedway ended at Wembley in 1957, unless one counts a brief revival in 1970–71.

-The post-war years also saw religious events at the Stadium (a Roman Catholic celebration in 1950, a gathering of Jehovah’s Witnesses in 1951 and Billy Graham’s Greater London Crusade in 1954), as well as women’s hockey.
+The post-war years also saw religious events at the Stadium (a Roman Catholic celebration in 1950, a gathering of Jehovah's Witnesses in 1951 and Billy Graham's Greater London Crusade in 1954), as well as women's hockey.
 American football was first played in 1952, but would not really become a Wembley staple until the 1980s.

 Wembley remained primarily famous for football.
-The 1953 FA Cup Final became known as ‘the Matthew’s final’, because 38-year old Blackpool outside-right Stanley Matthews finally got the FA Cup Winners medal his skills so clearly deserved, though the hat-trick of goals that brought Blackpool victory was scored by Stan Mortensen.
+The 1953 FA Cup Final became known as "the Matthews final" because 38-year-old Blackpool outside-right Stanley Matthews finally got the FA Cup Winners medal his skills so clearly deserved, though the hat-trick of goals that brought Blackpool victory was scored by Stan Mortensen.

 Floodlights were installed in the Stadium in 1955.

 Throughout the late 1940s and 1950s the Empire Pool continued to be dominated by Ice hockey, skating, boxing and tennis.
-New events were introduced after the war, however, including a meeting of the Women’s League of Health and Beauty (1946), darts (1948), the All American Roller Skating Show (also known as Skating Vanities of 1949), pantomimes on ice (the first being Dick Whittington on Ice, in 1951) and swimming spectacles devised by Hollywood stars Buster Crabbe and Esther Williams.
+New events were introduced after the war, however, including a meeting of the Women's League of Health and Beauty (1946), darts (1948), the All American Roller Skating Show (also known as Skating Vanities of 1949), pantomimes on ice (the first being Dick Whittington on Ice, in 1951) and swimming spectacles devised by Hollywood stars Buster Crabbe and Esther Williams.
 These last had to use temporary structures to retain water, as the swimming pool itself was no longer usable.

 International basketball had been played in the Pool before the war, but it now became a regular feature, starring the Harlem Globetrotters, who would perform at Wembley from 1950 until 1982.

-Most importantly, two popular music concerts intended to raise money for Vera Lynn’s SOS charity were held in 1959.
+Most importantly, two popular music concerts intended to raise money for Vera Lynn's SOS charity were held in 1959.
 These were the Record Star Show in March, and the Starlight Dance on 17 October.
 9,000 people attended the Record Star Show, and the Starlight Dance was equally successful.
-The discovery that popular music events attracted large, new audiences would radically change the Empire Pool’s offer in the decades to come.
+The discovery that popular music events attracted large, new audiences would radically change the Empire Pool's offer in the decades to come.

 More new events came to the Stadium and the Empire Pool in the 1960s, including ski-jumping in the Stadium, with a specially constructed tower and machine-produced snow.

 In 1963 the Stadium was given a new roof, ostensibly protecting all spectators.
 On 18 June in the same year, Henry Cooper fought Cassius Clay (Mohammed Ali) in the Stadium, a change from holding boxing matches in the Pool.